Taylor Swift Deepfakes on TikTok: the new AI scam

 Taylor Swift deepfake on TikTok promotes TikTok Pay scam with deceptive AI.

-How vocal and visual cloning bypasses the platform's security 🎭
+How voice and visual cloning bypasses platform security 🎭

-Scammers use generative AI models to sync Taylor Swift's lips with a fake script, imitating her voice and gestures.
+Scammers use generative AI models to sync Taylor Swift's lips with a fake script, mimicking her voice and gestures.
 These increasingly accessible tools allow the creation of realistic videos without the need for major technical resources.
-TikTok combats this content with detection systems, but the speed of creation surpasses manual moderation, exposing users to phishing and data theft risks.
+TikTok combats this content with detection systems, but the speed of creation outpaces manual moderation, exposing users to phishing and data theft risks.

-Taylor Swift sells digital smoke and no one buys her record 🎤
+Taylor Swift sells digital smoke and nobody buys her record 🎤

-Because, of course, if the singer of Shake It Off really needed your help to make money, she certainly wouldn't do it by asking you to comment on sponsored videos.
-Next, we'll see Taylor herself selling courses on how to get rich while singing, with the same credibility.
+Because of course, if the singer of Shake It Off really needed your help to make money, she certainly wouldn't do it by asking you to comment on sponsored videos.
+Next thing you know, we'll see Taylor herself selling courses on how to get rich while singing, with the same credibility.
 At least the scam has rhythm, even if the only one dancing to the AI's tune is you, losing your data.